 Radhika Subramaniam is a curator and writer with an interdisciplinary practice.
-Through text, exhibitions and public interventions, she explores the poetics and politics of crises and surprises, particularly cities and crowds, migration, walking, art and human-animal relationships.
+She explores crises and surprises as they emerge in urban life, walking, art and human-nonhuman relationships.
 She is the recipient of a Culture and Animals Foundation grant, an International Visiting Curatorship at Artspace, Sydney, a SEED Foundation Teaching Fellowship in Urban Studies at the San Francisco Art Institute, and artist/writer residencies at The Banff Center, Canada and the Hambidge Center.
 In 2018-2019, she was a fellow at the Graduate Institute for Design, Ethnography and Social Thought.
-She is presently working on two projects: one, a short book on the Footprint as both a metaphoric and material artifact; and the second, a book about Abu'l Abbas, a medieval elephant, purportedly gifted to emperor Charlemagne by Harun al-Rashid, caliph of Baghdad.
+She is presently working on a book about Abu'l Abbas, a medieval elephant, purportedly gifted to emperor Charlemagne by Harun al-Rashid, caliph of Baghdad.
+Her book Footprint: Four itineraries is scheduled to be out in 2025.

 She is Associate Professor of Visual Culture at Parsons School of Design/The New School where she was also the first Director/Chief Curator of the Sheila C. Johnson Design Center from 2009-2017.
 Previously, she was the Founding Executive Editor of the the art/politics journal, Connect: art.politics.theory.practice (Arts International) and the Director of Cultural Programs at the Lower Manhattan Cultural Council (2005-2008).
 She has a Masters in Anthropology and a PhD. in Performance Studies.